sparkison/m3u-editor-docs/docs/playlists/proxy.md

 ### Debugging 🐛

-To debug, you can add the `FFMPEG_DEBUG` environment variable to have the `ffmpeg` process pipe output to `/var/www/html/storage/logs/ffmpeg.log` in the container.
+To debug, you can add the `M3U_PROXY_LOG_LEVEL` environment variable to have the `m3u-proxy` process pipe output to `/var/www/html/storage/logs/m3u-proxy.log` in the container.
 This is only recommended to troubleshoot as the log file can grow quickly.

 Example docker compose addition: